alexieyizhe/uni-notes/2A/MATH 239/Notes/2018-10-31-trees_pt_4_spanning_trees.md

 __MATH 239 |__ Oct 31, 2018 :ghost:

-# Trees (cont.)
+# Trees (pt.
+4)

 A __spanning tree__ $T$ of a graph $G$ is a subgraph of $G$ that is a tree where $V(T) = V(G)$.
 It's a subgraph that has the same vertices but possibly less edges.

-==__Theorem^1^:__ If $G$ is a connected graph such that every cycle in $G$ has even length, then $G$ is bipartite.==
+==__Lemma:__ An odd cycle is not bipartite.==

-> The way we approach proving this is by showing if a cycle in $G$ has odd length, it's connecting two vertices in the same set in a bipartition (_i.e. if you jump back and forth between the two sets (moving between vertices), jumping an even number of times gives you two vertices in the same partition, so they are the same colour and thus the graph cannot be bipartite)._)
+> We show this by defining a vertex set, picking the 'middle' vertex, and going 'outwards' by 1 each time to find two vertices that must be in the same partition..
+Once you reach the very 'outside', you find two vertices in the same partition which are adjacent, which contradicts the fact that it is bipartite.

+==__Theorem^1^:__ A graph is bipartite _iff_ it has no odd cycles.==

+> Proof of this is using the lemma and contradiction.

 ---